In this gardening guide, I will walk you through the basics of how to repot a plant properly.

 Care Tip for Repotted Plants

 Repotting a plant is an entirely unsettling experience for the plant itself during the first few days.
-This is because the plant was pulled out of its comfort zone and placed in an entirely new environment, something a lot more unfamiliar for it.
-Therefore, you must be accommodating during this period of a shock for the plant.
+The plant was removed from its comfort zone and placed in an entirely new, unfamiliar environment.
+Therefore, you must be accommodating during this period of shock for the plant.

 Here are a few basic tips to assist you,

 - You might have to water them at short intervals in the beginning.
-But for the first week, don’t water the plant as you have to allow the damaged roots to heal back.
+But for the first week, don’t water the plant, as you must allow the damaged roots to heal.

-- Also, make sure that you have placed the reported plant at a cool place with more shady hours and no direct sunlight for long hours.
+- Also, ensure that you have placed the reported plant in a cool place with more shady hours and no direct sunlight for long hours.

-- Furthermore, prevent over-fertilizing the soil, as the potting soil already has an ample amount of fertilizers to get started with.
-So, wait for a few more weeks before you work in extra fertilizers.
+- Furthermore, it prevents over-fertilizing the soil, as the potting soil already has ample fertilizers to get started with.
+So, wait a few more weeks before you work on extra fertilizers.

 - After repotting, try to increase moisture in the air around your plants, at least for a while.

 One common problem your repotted garden plant will undergo is a transplant shock.
-And it is normal for plants to suffer from this shock once their root system has been disturbed and they have been moved from one place to another.
+It is normal for plants to suffer from this shock once their root system has been disturbed and moved from one place to another.

 To treat plants undergoing transplant shock, sprinkle some sugar and water solution.

-This might sound out of context and insane, but researches have shown that grocery bought sugar when dissolved in water, helps prevent transplant shocks in reported plants.
+This might sound out of context and insane, but research has shown that grocery-bought sugar, when dissolved in water, helps prevent transplant shocks in reported plants.

-Moreover, you must also keep the roots moist at all times.
+Moreover, it would be best always to keep the roots moist.
 This is a good way to help the plant overcome the shock phase soon.

 How often should plants be repotted?

-Large plants that have grown well, should be repotted every 20-24 months.
-While young plants that are still undergoing their growing phase must be repotted at least once a year.
-This will nurture their growing process while allowing them to maintain a healthy outlook.
+Large plants grown well should be repotted every 20-24 months.
+Young plants that are still undergoing their growing phase must be repotted at least once a year.
+This will nurture their growth while allowing them to maintain a healthy outlook.

 Can we repot the plant in the same pot?